Controllable LLM Reasoning via Sparse Autoencoder-Based Steering: Limitations

 \section{Limitations}

 While SAE-Steering demonstrates promising results, several limitations remain to be addressed in future work.
-First, due to computational constraints, we only evaluated five representative strategies to demonstrate our method's effectiveness.
-Future work could investigate controlling other reasoning strategies.
-Second, we only demonstrate the application of controlling reasoning strategies in error correction scenarios.
-Future work could explore applying such control to a wider range of applications.
+First, we only evaluated five representative strategies, and our current feature identification pipeline relies on manually specified strategy-related keywords to retrieve candidate SAE features.
+Future work could expand to a broader set of reasoning strategies and automate keyword identification.
+Second, we mainly demonstrate the application of controlling reasoning strategies in error correction scenarios, and only conduct a preliminary study of negative steering.
+Future work could explore a wider range of applications, such as using SAE-Steering to suppress unwanted reasoning behaviors, thereby alleviating LRM overthinking and improving reasoning efficiency.
 Third, we only attempted to correct erroneous reasoning paths by enforcing LRMs to continue reasoning and controlling subsequent reasoning strategies.
 Future work could explore guiding the LRM at earlier stages—either at the beginning or during intermediate steps—to dynamically adjust the reasoning trajectory.